 While there is no single recipe for developing guidelines, the following are important aspects of both initial development and later review:

 A collaborative inquiry approach to developing and implementing kura/school/ECE setting/Kāhui Ako plans and procedures and provision ensures a process of self-review that is cohesive and ongoing.
-Such an approach builds participants’ knowledge of how to support gifted and talented learners effectively.
+Such an approach builds participants’ knowledge of how to support gifted learners effectively.

-Professional learning and development is essential to developing, implementing, and maintaining effective provisions for gifted and talented learners (Riley and Moltzen, 2010).
+Professional learning and development is essential to developing, implementing, and maintaining effective provisions for gifted learners (Riley and Moltzen, 2010).
 Professional learning and development is necessary to build teacher capability and to build and sustain coherent kura/school/ECE settings/Kāhui Ako-wide provision.

 Educators in New Zealand need understanding of each of the following areas: